LOG(OPCS) Optical Printer Control System LOG(OPCS)

 The LOGCOUNTERS(OPCSDEFS) command controls whether the log records

-it off in your OPCSDEFS.OPC file:
+data in your logs, add this to your OPCSDEFS.OPC file:

 logcounters off